Se Llama Cristina: Characters

 Man (Mike, Miguel, Miki): male, early 30s, of Mexican descent.
 One of life's familiar losers.
 A failed poet, which are all the more self-pitying.
 He rescued Woman after she dialed the wrong number looking for help out of her abusive relationship.
 He married her and raised a child with her despite not remembering at the beginning.

 Woman (Vespa, Vesta, Vera): female, early 30s, of Mexican descent.
 This woman has had a rough life.
 A woman "rode hard and put up wet."
 She escaped an abusive relationship with Abel and married Man.
 Her baby may or may not be his.

 Abel (Abe, Shadow): male, late 40s.
 The telephone man.
 The man every woman adores when he's sweet and loving, but dreads when he's mad.
 He has traces of the Old West cowboy about him.
 He follows Woman for many years after she leaves him, convinced that her baby is his.

 Girl: female, late teens, of Mexican descent.
 This character is Cristina, probably the child of Man and Woman.
 Knows how to handle the difficulties of life and is comfortable facing the dangers of it.
 Shows up briefly at the end for one monologue.

-Production History
+Production history

 Se Llama Cristina was initially commissioned and developed by the Denver Center Theatre Company.
 It was further developed at Hartford's Stage's 2012 Brand:NEW Festival.

 Its first full production was at San Francisco's Magic Theatre, directed by Loretta Greco in January 2014, where Octavio Solis was the playwright-in-residence.

-Other productions happened at the Kitchen Dog Theatre in Dallas, Texas and the Theatre @ Boston Court in Pasadena, California.
+Other productions happened at the Kitchen Dog Theatre in Dallas, Texas and the Theatre at Boston Court in Pasadena, California.